Step-by-Step: Create Docker Image from a Running Container

 Create Docker Image from a Running Container

-Start Nginx container with the command below
+Start the Nginx container with the command below

 Start docker container